ComDMFT v.2.0: Fully Self-Consistent ab initio GW+EDMFT for the Electronic Structure of Correlated Quantum Materials: Results

 \subsubsection{Hybridization functions}

 Fig. \ref{Fig_ni_hyb} illustrates the imaginary part of the hybridization functions associated with Ni-$d$ orbitals on the imaginary frequency axis.
 Results from both LQSGW+DMFT and GW+EDMFT are displayed in blue and orange, respectively.
 It is observed that Ni-$e_g$ orbitals have a stronger hybridization near the chemical potential compared to Ni-$t_{2g}$ orbitals in both methodologies.
 Additionally, GW+EDMFT reveals a substantially enhanced hybridization function when compared to the LQSGW+DMFT result.
 Within LQSGW+DMFT, it is found to be near-zero at $\sim$ 200 eV.
 However, a peak is present even at an energy of $\sim$ 400 eV in the GW+EDMFT hybridization function.

+One possible explanation for this surprising feature of the extended tail in the hybridization function is the incoherent spectral weight introduced by ab initio GW self-energy diagrams.
+These diagrams introduce significant incoherence to the Green’s function, resulting in a greater deviation from the $1/i\omega_n$ asymptotic limit in the correlated subspace.
+Consequently, this leads to an extended tail of the hybridization function, in contrast to DFT+DMFT or LQSGW+DMFT.
+In the supplementary materials, we provide a numerical demonstration of this notable feature, emphasizing the role of incoherent spectral weight from ab initio GW self-energy diagrams in extending the hybridization function’s tail.

-Unlike conventional implementations of DFT+DMFT or LQSGW+EDMFT, where the hybridizing states are limited by the energy window (e.g. $-10\:\mathrm{ eV} < E-E_F< 10$ eV) or the basis functions (e.g., the constructed Wannier orbitals), GW+DMFT allows for hopping of electrons from or into all the states in the full Hilbert space.
-We note, however, that the high energy features which show up in GW+EDMFT (but no other existing method), and therefore look shocking, have little effect on the local self-energy and polarizability.
+We note that the high energy features which show up in GW+EDMFT (but no other existing method), and therefore look shocking, have little effect on the local self-energy and polarizability.
 Indeed, CTQMC finds identical self-energies when we dramatically adjusted these hybridization functions in order to test the consequences of these high energy features.\footnote{We forced the hybridization to smoothly transition from the low-energy to asymptotic tail regions in these tests using a spline interpolation, and then we re-ran CTQMC, to check that the Green's functions and self-energies remained within the error bars of the solution.}